mouseas/steamSummerMinigame/README.md

-# Steam Summer 2015 Monster Minigame AutoScript #
+#Steam Summer 2015 Monster Minigame AutoScript#

 #Buy at least 1 "Auto-fire Cannon" for lane switching to work.#

 ## Purpose ##

-it cheats for you.
+It cheats for you.

 This fork has:
 * Elemental damage prioritizing, gold prioritizing